pfunks/TCTest/test_faq.md

 ## Can I share on other social media?

-Yes you can use the share button to share on Facebook, Twitter or Linkedin.
+Yes you can use the share button to share on Facebook, Twitter or LinkedIn.
 You are welcome to post your Steemit links on other websites and social media sites.

 # Blockchain